statisticalbiotechnology/cb2030/qa/network.md

 5. You said a sentence in the video that maximum clique is just what we need to find in a network, why it is important?
 Can you give an example in real case?
 > [This article](https://www.pnas.org/content/100/21/12123) is a good example of using cliques (and other techniques) to find protein modules in a protein interaction network.

+6. What is the exact use of finding a maximum clique in a network ?
+Does it represent something ?
+> It's important to note that there can be mant maximum cliques in a network.
+Again, to undertand what the maximum clique means you have to go back to how the network was fist defined.
+Different networks will have different interpretations.

+7. Regarding on clustering coefficient in the book,  the average clustering coefficient (C) is explained to define the degree of clustering for undirected networks.
+The clustering coefficient is also used for directed and weighted networks.
+I wonder the global clustering coefficient can be applied to both undirected and directed, or weighted networks?
+> The deffiinition of clustering coefficient presented on that chapter of the book is only aplicable to undirected, unwheighted graphs.
+However, you can follow the references [13, 14, 15, 16] on that chapter for generalizations of that deffinition for other types of networks.

 # Network algorithms